-To receive student financial aid, including federal student aid and institutional aid, undergraduate, graduate, and professional students must meet the following eligibility requirements:
+To receive federal and institutional aid, all students must meet the following eligibility requirements:

 Deadlines for financial aid

-The Cal Grant Application Deadline is March 2, please visit the California Student Aid Commission website for details on the Cal Grant (http://www.calgrants.org/).
+The Cal Grant Application Deadline is March 2 of each year, please visit the California Student Aid Commission website (http://www.calgrants.org/) for details on the Cal Grant program.

-The verification deadline at LLU is 60 days prior to the start of enrollment for a given academic year.
+The verification deadline at LLU is 30 days from the date of your verification notice.
 Late verification documents may be accepted; however, you may not receive an award in time for financial clearance.
-The Office of Financial Aid will endeavor to verify and award students who submit late documentation.
+The Office of Financial Aid will attempt to verify and award students who submit late documentation.
 Awards cannot be guaranteed for students who submit documentation less than 45 days prior to end of their term, award year, or last day of enrollment.